 Any coach may be selected by the National Federation for their team roster in Club Competitions.
-If the coach does not exist in the database, he/she must first be created from the coach licence request workflow.
+If the coach does not exist in the database, he/she must first be created in the FIBA Management and Administration Platform (MAP).

 31.2 Deadlines